 - Once the gnocchi start to pop up and come to the surface of the water, they are done.
 Use a spider strainer to remove them a little at a time and place them in dinner plates.

-- Top with the sauce and your favorite cheese and serve.
+- Top with the sauce and parmesan cheese and serve.

 Notes